roboseb/pokemetrics/README.md

 -localstorage to save units
 -tierzoo attack animations
--throw multiple pokeballs to show how many pokemon -add feet and inches
+-throw multiple pokeballs to show how many pokemon DONE-add feet and inches
-DONE-use canvas and trim canvas to stack pokemon -hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble -fix NaN in size display
+DONE-use canvas and trim canvas to stack pokemon CANCEL-hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble DONE-fix NaN in size display
--fix height factor 0 issues?
+DONE-fix height factor 0 issues?
 DONE-transition man size up and down when showing large pokemon DONE-fix wailord is too long
-DONE-fix old pokemon art showing in new size
+DONE-fix old pokemon art showing in new size DONE-error modals
--error modals
--fix art with issues - skarmory, raikou, dialga, metagross, electivire, muk, onix -shadows under pokemon
+DONE-fix art with issues - skarmory, raikou, dialga, metagross, electivire, muk, onix DONE-shadows under pokemon
--wobble toggle
+CANCEL?-wobble toggle
 -buttons that show specific pokemon, like the biggest or smallest DONE-fix man not transitioning
 DONE-app gets slower as you use it?
-DONE-possibly fix pokemon not being removed if next loads too quickly DONE-summonOpacity class is being overwritten
--man snapped animation relative to pokemon weight relative to user weight?
+DONE-possibly fix pokemon not being removed if next loads too quickly DONE-summonOpacity class is being overwritten CANCEL-man snapped animation relative to pokemon weight relative to user weight?
--random pokemon button
+DONE-random pokemon button
--add splash effect for pokemon summon
+DONE-add splash effect for pokemon summon
 -pokeball art
--wait to finish unsummon animation before summon
+CANCEL-wait to finish unsummon animation before summon DONE-randomized based on generation button
--fix bug with ratio of 0 (eternatus cm)
--randomized based on generation button
--fix bug with art box not resizing in certain cases -only show wobble button with multiple pokemon -transition bug when switching from large to small pokemon -fix man not following art box (don't clear everything!)
+DONE?-fix bug with art box not resizing in certain cases CANCEL-only show wobble button with multiple pokemon DONE-transition bug when switching from large to small pokemon DONE-fix man not following art box (don't clear everything!)
+-add links to my github/twitter/youtube/whatever
+-add option to remove constraints, possibly crashing the site -save pokemon as favourite + local storage
+-dark mode and localdata for mode choice
+-clear local storage button
+-tooltips for different options

 things done today
+remove resized art bug when going from big to small, leading to display resizing issues moved manart back into main display to connect it for wobble fixed nan display bug on random pokemon fixed weight rounding < 0.1 to 0.1 to avoid infinity changed imperial unit display for pokemon to feet and inches -add shadow and corresponding animations
+-added buttons for random pokemon and random pokemon by gen

 --Credits--